 Name: Ana Kristina M. Arce

-Field of Study: Cultural Studies
+Field of Study: Deaf Studies: Cultural Studies.

 I am deeply thankful to the Nippon Foundation of Japan and Gallaudet University for the WDL scholarship.
-It is an amazing opportunity for me to prove my worth studying in Gallaudet to further enhance my skills and help improve Filipino Deaf lives - in education, employment, and preservation of Deaf culture.
+It is an amazing opportunity for me to prove my worth studying at Gallaudet to further enhance my skills and help improve Filipino Deaf lives - in education, employment, and preservation of Deaf culture.